Boko Haram insurgents attack northeast Nigeria's capital city

 Capturing Maiduguri, the northeast's main city and the place where the insurgency sprang from five years ago, would be a huge victory for Boko Haram, which controls mostly rural areas along the Cameroon and Chad borders that make up a territory the size of Belgium.

-"The terrorists' attack on Maiduguri in the early hours of Sunday was quickly contained," Defense Spokesman Major-General Chris Olukolade said in an emailed statement.
+"The terrorists' attack on Maiduguri in the early hours of Sunday was quickly contained," Defence Spokesman Major-General Chris Olukolade said in an emailed statement.

 "The terrorists incurred massive casualties.
 The situation is calm as mopping up operations ... are ongoing."